Skip to main content

 Anemia is currently rated under 38 CFR § 4.117 – Schedule of Ratings, Hemic and Lymphatic Systems, according to various diagnostic codes:

-• Diagnostic Code 7722 – Pernicious Anemia and Vitamin B-12 Deficiency Anemia
+• Diagnostic Code 7722 – Pernicious and Vitamin B-12 Deficiency

 Was Your VA Disability Claim Denied?

-Chisholm Chisholm & Kilpatrick LTD are national leaders in the realm of Veterans Law with decades of experience helping Veterans get their rightfully owed benefits from the Department of Veterans Affairs.
+Chisholm Chisholm & Kilpatrick has decades of experience helping veterans pursue the benefits they may be entitled to from the Department of Veterans Affairs.
 If your VA claim has been denied, we may be able to help.
-Contact our office today for a free consultation at 401-331-6300.
+Contact our office today at 800-544-9144 for a free consultation.

 About the Author